 How can the Ombudsperson help?

-- Listen and discuss questions, concerns, and complaints
+- Listen and then discuss College-related questions, concerns, and complaints

 - Help evaluate various options to address concerns